Yooniii/NewsBrief/README.md

   </tr>
 </table>

-# Reflection
+# Reflection: My First Experience with Machine Learning
+This project marked my first experience into Natural Language Processing (NLP) and ML.
+I dedicated significant time to understanding the intricacies of each process involved - from tokenization and model training to evaluating performance.
+I explored key concepts like fine-tuning training arguments to achieve an optimal balance between training and validation loss to prevent over/underfitting.
+The journey involved considerable trial and error, but each challenge strengthened my problem-solving skills and deepened my technical understanding.

-This was my first experience with NLP and ML, so I spent significant time researching and understanding each component of the process.
-It was also my first time creating a cohesive application with Django and React, and I learnt alot about these frameworks and how they interact to create a seamless interface.
-This project was an excellent introduction to both of these topics, and in particular, deepened my interest in learning more about Machine Learning and its applications.
+It was also my first time building a full-stack application using Django and React.
+I gained hands-on experience in integrating these frameworks to create a seamless interface, learning how front-end and back-end systems work together in a production environment.

+Overall, this project was an invaluable learning experience and an excellent introduction to these topics, reinforcing my interest in ML and its applications.